 Activate Google Maps' 'Accessible Places' feature

-Did you know Google Maps has introduced a new feature on their Google Maps app to allow us to easily find wheelchair-accessible places?
+Did you know Google Maps have a feature on their Google Maps app to allow us to easily find wheelchair-accessible places?
 By turning on this feature, accessible places information will be displayed more predominantly on our phones when we are using it, saving us from the hassle of having to find out first before we leave.

 Simply ensure you have the latest version of Google Maps, go to settings, select 'Accessibility', and turn on 'Accessible Places'.